cis-ds/course-site/content/setup/git/git-configure/index.md

 {{% callout note %}}

-If you are running R and Git on your personal computer, I recommend this method.
+This method is preferred since it allows for seamless communication between R and Git for all possible applications.

 {{% /callout %}}